jorop/landscaping-docs/docs/vegetation.md

 # Vegetation

-Leverage Unreal Engines Procedural Foliage Tool to let it grow. __Only available for Unreal Engine 4__
+Leverage Unreal Engines Procedural Foliage Tool to let accelarate foliage creation.

 ## Automation

 This feature helps to populate tiled landscapes with procedural foliage.
 It loads every level of the tiled landscape, spawns the foliage and then saves and unloads it.
+> In Unreal Engine 5, because the UE API changed, only the `Procedural Foliage Spawner` is created and it's brush size is set to the bounds of the Landscape.
+Click `Resimulate` in the Details tab of the `Procedural Foliage Spawner` to populate the Landscape with foliage.

 ## Procedural Foliage